netdata-be/syntra-linux/tutorials/1_setup-bind-dns-name-server.md

     sudo mkdir /etc/bind/zones.local

-Now create the zone file, here is an example on how it could look like:
+Now create the zone file `/etc/bind/zones.local/db.merger.local`, here is an example on how it could look like:

     $TTL  3600      ; Zone TTL default = 1 hour.
     @ IN  SOA  ns1.merger.local. noc.netdata.be.  (